Robotics-and-AI/.github/profile/README.md

-# Collaborative Robotics and AI - University of Coimbra
+# Robotics and AI - University of Coimbra

-CRIS / CRAI is a research laboratory from the University of Coimbra, which is part of the CEMMPRE (Center for Mechanical Engineering, Materials and Processes) R&D unit.
+RAI is a research laboratory from the University of Coimbra, which is part of the CEMMPRE (Center for Mechanical Engineering, Materials and Processes) R&D unit.
 Therefore, it is also a member of the associated laboratory ARISE - Advanced Production and Intelligent Systems.

 It conducts interdisciplinary research within various thematic lines, encompassing both fundamental and applied research.
 The key thematic lines are the following: